crynux-ai/documentation/gitbook/README.md

 The complexity of the blockchain and tokens are taken care of at the backend using [Crynux Bridge](https://github.com/crynux-ai/crynux-bridge).
 To the end users, this is just a traditional easy-to-use web application, nothing special.

 Give it a try at [https://ig.crynux.io](https://ig.crynux.io)

-### GPT Text Generation

-The applications could also execute the GPT text generation tasks using most of the LLM models on Huggingface, such as [LLaMa 2](https://huggingface.co/meta-llama/Llama-2-7b-chat-hf), using the inference API of the Helium Network.

-A chatbot web application has been developed as an example for the developers.
-The web application provides a simple chat UI in the browser, and connects to the [Crynux Bridge](https://github.com/crynux-ai/crynux-bridge) at the backend to interact with the Crynux Network.

-The chatbot can be accessed at [https://chat.crynux.io](https://chat.crynux.io)

 To read more about the Helium Network release, go to the following page: